 Disc bearings subject an unconfined elastomeric disc to high pressures.
-The polyether urethane disc is stiff against compression and rotation but is free to bulge.
-Horizontal forces are transmitted from an upper load plate either to a shear pin at the center of the disc or to a restricting ring.
+The polyether urethane disc is stiff against compression, flexible enough to allow rotation, but is free to bulge.
+Horizontal forces are transmitted from an upper load plate to either a shear pin at the center of the disc, or to a restricting ring.
 The latter is similar in detail to the pot bearing, except that the disc is unconfined with no requirement for sealing rings.
 If a restricting ring configuration is used, a positive locator device is supplied.
 The shear pin serves this purpose when it is used to resist the horizontal loads.
+The vertical and horizontal loads are transmitted from the upper load plate and shear pin to the sole and masonry plates through bearing and by mechanical connections.